Unity Marketing's look at the five most important trends for marketers targeting the U.S. affluent customer in 2015

 The years 2026-2029 are the prime years for marketers to get their act on for affluent Millennials.
 It will be the period when the share of young affluents (35-44 years) will be at their zenith over older-affluents (over 45 years).
 Now is the time to start thinking about how one's brand is positioned for the Millennials and their unique needs and desires for luxury.
 The most important thing to recognize is that the Millennials are not going to want their parents' or their grandparents' luxury.
 They will want luxury on their own terms and delivered in their own ways.
 Brands that want to continue their success with luxury branding beyond 2020 will require products, services, and strategies that match the aspirations and drive for meaning that this generation reflects.
 That calls on marketers to delve deeply into the values that Millennials associate with luxury in their particular category of the market and position the brand around those values.
 Communicating luxury brand values in the right way to Millennials on the road to affluence will create desire for such brands.The key is to find the right story to tell.

-To learn more about the trends, download Pam Danziger's free white paper, Five Luxe Trends for 2015, and stay tuned as we highlight more trends on the blog.
+To learn more about the trends, download Pam Danziger's free white paper on marketing interior design services to affluent millennials, and stay tuned as we highlight more trends on the blog.
 Also, check out the trends we've already covered, including affluent austerity, luxury's new style, luxury brands' evolving story and affluents' shopping habits on our blog.

 This post was written by Pam Danziger, President of Unity Marketing.